litestar-org/litestar/docs/usage/contrib/sqlalchemy.rst

 Basic Controller Integration.
 -----------------------------

-Once you have declared your models, you are ready to use the :class:`AsyncSQLAlchemyRepository <.contrib.sqlalchemy.repository.AsyncSQLAlchemyRepository>` class with your controllers and function based routes.
+Once you have declared your models, you are ready to use the :class:`AsyncSQLAlchemyRepository <litestar.contrib.sqlalchemy.repository.AsyncSQLAlchemyRepository>` class with your controllers and function based routes.

 .. literalinclude:: /examples/contrib/sqlalchemy/sqlalchemy_async_repository.py
     :caption: sqlalchemy_async_repository.py